 If the AP MLD accepts link addition for one or more links for a non-AP MLD, the AP MLD shall update the

-MLD capabilities and operations and/or the EML capabilities for that non-AP MLD to the values received (if any) in the corresponding Link Reconfiguration Request frame.
-Otherwise, the AP MLD shall not update these parameters and shall continue to use the last accepted MLD capabilities and operations and the EML capabilities for that non-AP MLD.
+MLD capabilities and operations (23063)and/or the extended MLD capabilities and operations and/or the EML capabilities for that non-AP MLD to the values received (if any) in the corresponding Link Reconfiguration Request frame.
+Otherwise, the AP MLD shall not update these parameters and shall continue to use the last accepted MLD capabilities and operations(#23062), the extended MLD capabilities and operations and the EML capabilities parameters for that non-AP MLD.

 …